Places

 Is dreaming about urban exploration a bad sign?

 Dreaming of urban exploration is not inherently negative.
-It often reflects a desire for discovery and personal growth.
-It can be a call to explore new aspects of oneself or one's life.
+It often reflects a personal journey or the desire to engage with complex aspects of life.

 02